-Type: Enables you to select to the transition type.
-Types include: Cut, V Fade, Cut-Fade, Mix and Fade-Cut.

-Speed: Enables you to select the speed of the transitions.
-Speed options include: Slow,

-Medium, Fast, and Custom.
+- Type: Enables you to select to the transition type.
+Types include: Cut, V Fade, Cut-Fade, Mix and Fade-Cut. - Speed: Enables you to select the speed of the transitions.
+Speed options include: Slow, Medium, Fast, and Custom. - Duration: Enables you to set the total duration.